d-morrison/IntroStatActivities/_book/05-RG-multivariate.md

 #### Notes {-}

-If the response and one predictor are quantitative and the other predictor categorical, we fit a regression line for each level of the categorical predictor.
+If the response and one predictor are quantitative and the other predictor is categorical, we fit a regression line for each level of the categorical predictor.

 * Parallel slopes would indicate that that the two predictors ___________________ in explaining the response.